<> <> <> <>

 • What are you working on moving forward?

 This can be a more formal session of writing.
-Ask yourself questions to issues you want to put focused attention towards.
+Ask yourself questions about issues you want to focus attention towards.
 Perhaps you want to ask yourself the same questions for a period of time to see how things are moving along.
 Maybe you want to score yourself out of 10 in each area.
 Use this time to expand on more complicated issues in your life.

 So this is a boiled down, and different approach to metta.
 For some, it is a lot more tangible, yet no less life-changing.